New Year, new chapter in the Kimye divorce saga that has captured tabloid media.

 Where might that leave fashion and its notorious attraction to narrative?

-From a successful collaboration with Fortnite in 2020 to the 10-minute Simpsons short featured at Paris Fashion Week to jokes aboutwith Mark Zuckerberg, Balenciaga creative director (and West’s close friend) has demonstrated deftness at keeping up with the demands of digital culture.
+From a successful collaboration with Fortnite in 2020 to the 10-minute Simpsons short featured at Paris Fashion Week to jokes about The Metaverse with Mark Zuckerberg, Balenciaga creative director (and West’s close friend) Demna has demonstrated deftness at keeping up with the demands of digital culture.

 That’s why this collaboration makes perfect sense.
 Why shouldn’t Demna and Ye’s collaborative campaign be barely indistinguishable from tabloid (and social) media itself?

 Kardashian and West, forever living out Main Character Moments, knew they would not need traditional structures like a show or an album to continue telling compelling stories.
 At the first Donda event, Kimye teased tabloids by matching in red, blurring lines between reality TV and theater, raising questions without providing answers.
-The final Donda event: Kim woreand “married” Kanye again in a baffling scene that goaded the public to keep guessing.
+The final Donda event: Kim wore a Balenciaga wedding gown and “married” Kanye again in a baffling scene that goaded the public to keep guessing.

 Kimye, most powerful as a team, perform their complicated relationship with one another in a new-media style of branded storytelling that we may understand better once we can examine it retroactively.
 Whatever it is, would Balenciaga dressing this media experiment really be so different from classic collaborations between great designers and cinema directors?

-And is it really a surprise that Balenciaga is partnering with Yeezy and GAP, enabling more accessibility to a wider market, just as Kardashian recently did with?
+And is it really a surprise that Balenciaga is partnering with Yeezy and GAP, enabling more accessibility to a wider market, just as Kardashian recently did with SKIMS and Fendi?
 Doesn’t this uncover a certain marketing convenience to Kimye’s romantic partnerships?
 Both Davidson and Fox offer alternative, accessible appeal, bringing two media moguls back down to earth just in time for collaborations intended to blur lines between the “high end” and the every day.

 In a way, not much has changed.
 We may be scandalized that classic “confused ex” West is finally rebounding with a rising star, but Kardashian is still positioned as his original muse, the first one to wear Balenciaga before we discovered it would be accessible.
 Even if their courtship is in earnest, Fox inherently represents West’s next phase of messaging: everyone can have their “Cinderella story” once Balenciaga x Yeezy hits GAP shelves.
 Kardashian ruled the Yeezy Season 6 campaign, and she continues to rule this one.
 I personally don’t believe we have seen the end of Kimye’s quiet collaboration.